FOR CREATORS

 Does SIMA accept donations internationally?

-SIMA can accept international donations for your project, but cannot provide tax receipts or deductions for any international donations, outside the United States and in some cases Germany.
-If you are expecting donations from Germany please contact us as we require additional documentation.
+SIMA can accept international donations on behalf of your project.
+However, tax receipts or deductions are generally only available for U.S. donors, and in some cases Germany.
+If you anticipate donations from Germany, please contact us in advance, as additional documentation may be required.

 Are the funds I receive through SIMA’s fiscal sponsorship program taxable?